AviatrixSystems/Docs/HowTos/default_route_faq.rst

 - for central traffic control (i.e. VPN gateway, firewall, other cloud network component, or NVA)

-What is public subnet and private subnet?
+What are public subnet and private subnet?
 ======================

 In general, public subnet means the interfaces in that subnet have direct access to the Internet.
 For example, in `AWS <https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html>`_, a public subnet is a subnet that's associated with a route table that has a route to an Internet gateway.
 Most of the time, the route entry is 0.0.0.0/0 -> IGW.
 In addition, AWS IGW performs network address translation (NAT) for instances that have been assigned public IPv4 addresses.
 Check this `AWS User Guide <https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html>`_ for detail.
 Same concept applies to other cloud providers.

 A private subnet means the interfaces in that subnet have no direct access to the Internet.
 So the interfaces are better protected.
 However, in many cases, instances/VMs in private subnet also need to access internet.
-There are multiple ways to dealing with it.
+There are multiple ways to deal with it.
 By manipulating 0.0.0.0/0 route in the subnet associated route table, internet traffic can be redirect to different entities to handle.

 Why Aviatrix needs to differentiate public subnet/route table and private subnet/route table?
 ==============================================================================================